Lucy Letby convictions branded ‘one of major injustices of modern times’

 “Should they have any queries or concerns, we’d be pleased to discuss them with them.”

-Dr Lee was also critical of the care provided at Countess of Chester Hospital.
+Dr Lee was also critical of the care provided at Countess of Chester Hospital, claiming that if it were in Canada – where he lives – it would have been shut down.

 He told journalists: “We did not find any murders.
 In all cases, death or injury were due to natural causes or just bad medical care.”